reduxframework/redux-framework/README.md

 ### Master ###

 = 3.1.9.31 =
+* Fixed:      When developer uses section field but does not specify an indent argument.

+= 3.1.9.31 =
 * Fixed:      Dynamic URL for slides
 * Fixed:      Accidently removed reset action on section reset.
 Restored.